Vulture (Marvel Comics): Isidoro Scarlotti

-The Vulture next kidnaps and kills roboticist Professor Costene in order to obtain his robot formula, using it to create a wave of crime robots, the largest of which he names Metallo.
-When the Torch and Toro arrive to investigate Costene's disappearance, they encounter the Vulture's crime robots and manage to defeat them by luring them into the swamp to be short-circuited by water.
-On getting to the Vulture's hideout, they battle Metallo and free the Vulture's hostage Betty Wilson (the chief's other daughter) as the Vulture got away.
+Vulture next kidnaps and kills roboticist Professor Costene in order to obtain his "robot formula", using it to create a wave of crime robots, the largest of which he names Metallo.
+When the Torch and Toro arrive to investigate Costene's disappearance, they encounter Vulture's robots and manage to defeat them by luring them into the swamp to be short-circuited by water.
+On getting to Vulture's hideout, they battle Metallo and free Vulture's hostage Betty Wilson (the chief's other daughter) as Vulture gets away.

-Later, the Vulture sabotages a testing site for a new rocket to take man to the moon, with the Torch and Toro learning he has constructed his own rocket in Canada.
-Rushing up north to the secret location of the Vulture's hideout, the Torch and Toro ambush the criminal and his minions and destroy the rocket.
-The Vulture and his men attempt to escape by plane with the two heroes in pursuit, only for the Vulture to unleash a fire-dousing chemical on them causing them to fall to the ground long enough for them to lose trace of the Vulture.
-On returning to the United States, the heroes encounter the Vulture again, taking the chief's other daughter Betty hostage in an attempt to reach the Moon first, blasting off in the rocket only for a following the Torch and Toro to board through the rocket thrusters and knock the Vulture and his men out.
-The ship is then stopped by aliens calling themselves the Guardians of Space, who tell the Torch that mankind is not ready for travel into space until they forsake war, before leaving with the Vulture into deep space, never to be seen again.
+Later, Vulture sabotages a testing site for a new rocket to take men to the moon, with the Torch and Toro learning he has constructed his own rocket in Canada.
+Rushing up north to the secret location of Vulture's hideout, the Torch and Toro ambush the criminal and his minions and destroy the rocket.
+Vulture and his men attempt to escape by plane with the two heroes in pursuit, only for Vulture to unleash a fire-dousing chemical that stops them from following him.
+On returning to the United States, the heroes encounter Vulture taking Betty Wilson hostage again in an attempt to reach the Moon first, blasting off in the rocket only for the pursuing heroes to board through the rocket thrusters and knock Vulture and his men out.
+The ship is then stopped by aliens calling themselves the "Guardians of Space", who tell the Torch that mankind is not ready for travel into space until they forsake war.
+As the Vulture knows of their existence, he is taken into deep space and never seen again.